LemesoftNostalgic/sprint-o-matic/README.md

 there is no infinite time for hobby programming.
 If you find some bugs or awkward programming patterns, it is probably due to the scarcity of time more than anything else.
-I still try to be awake regarding the biggest issues, if reported to the sprint-o-matic gmail com.
+I still try to be awake regarding the biggest issues, if reported to the sprint.o.matic at gmail.com.

 ### About the track generator